 Your Valentine’s Day mailbox is complete!
 I hope that you enjoyed this tutorial and that you have the perfect way to deliver your Valentines!
 I would love for you to tag me on social media when you make it.
 You can use the buttons in the sidebar to follow me.
 Here are a few pictures of my mailbox.

 Now you need something to put inside your decorative mailbox.
-Head over and print my free love notes for kids.
+Head over and print my free love notes for kids and love notes for your significant other.
 There are two sets, one animal set and an adorable gnome set.
 Each one has five pages with four notes per page.
 You can place one note in their mailbox each day leading up to Valentine’s Day, and a special note on the big day (they’re also good for lunchbox notes).
 They will love checking the box each day, and you can up their excitement even more by adding something special along with it.
 My son doesn’t like candy, but you could go that route, or pencils, erasers, or other little happies from Dollar Tree.